 “Sure, Honey, you can say anything.
 I promise I won’t think you’re crazy.”

-“I saw a monster take Ezra.
+“A monster took Ezra.
 It looked like the devil, but it was all hairy with two giant horns on its head.
 There was a bundle of sticks on its back.
 Rooms start freezing whenever it arrives.
 It has Ezra in a big ole bag and wants me to trade places with him.
 It won’t stop following me.”

-“Krampus?”“You must have seen it on T.V. or something and imagined it.
-Krampus, it’s a Christmas monster that punishes bad kids.
-But it’s a fairy tale.
+“He’s a Christmas monster that punishes bad kids.
 He isn’t real.”

 “But he took Ezra!”

 Mrs. Bentley hugged me.
 “I think you are a brilliant girl with a terrific imagination.
-I’ll say to your parents about getting you to put into the gifted and talented program when this is all over.
-The kids are smarter and would probably bully you less.
 I know this is hard for you, but they will find your brother.”

 “I’m going to talk to your teacher to see if I can get you and Liza a library pass for the day.
 You both must be extremely stressed from all that is happening.”

-Other kids hated that I would always get done early.
+Other kids hated that I would always finishmy work early.
 The teachers would request me to help them study, but the last time I tried, I got my hair pulled, and my shin kicked in for even asking.
 I disliked school, but I loved the library.

 “So, you’ll take his place then?”
 Ice crystals formed around the library as the Krampus knelt over me, chains jangling.